Walmart is testing grocery delivery robots

-If you live in Salem, New Hamshire and reserve groceries online from Walmart, there’s a good chance a robot will soon lend your personal shopper a helping hand.
-The world’s largest retailer today unveiled a partnership with Massachusetts-based Alert Innovation, a retail automation company, that’ll see the latter’s Alphabot technology deployed in a 20,000-square foot extension connected to the Salem superstore by 2019.
+If you live in Salem, New Hampshire and reserve groceries online from Walmart, there’s a good chance a robot will soon lend your personal shopper a helping hand.
+The world’s largest retailer today unveiled a partnership with Massachusetts-based retail automation company Alert Innovation that’ll see the latter’s Alphabot technology deployed in a 20,000-square-foot extension connected to the Salem superstore by 2019.

 The Alphabot system — which was developed especially for Walmart, the company said — consists of automated carts that retrieve items from storage containers and deliver them to store clerks, who assemble orders and prep them for in-store pickup or delivery.
 Walmart said that the “majority” of shelf-stable, refrigerated, and frozen foods will be transported this way, the exceptions being produce and “other fresh items.”